It’s tough to choose the right retainer after you’ve gotten your teeth straightened. But not as tough as the material used to make Vivera retainers.

 Vivera Retainers are a bit more expensive than typical clear retainers you’d get after taking braces off.
 But there’s a good reason for that.

 Vivera is good for both Invisalign customers and non-customers.
 They can make your custom retainer from either your last Invisalign clear aligner or from a dental impression (for non-customers).

-To get all of this, it will cost $275, but keep in mind that includes four sets of retainers.
+To get all of this, the cost varies from $400 to more than $1,000 for four sets of retainers.
 And you can get started right on Invisalign’s website.